RattyMyles/DockerLAMP/README.md

 * MySQL - Relational database management system
 * PHP - Scripted object-oriented language

-However, this container is not the best code of practice  because of *** you should stack your code?
+However, this container is not the best code of practice because the purpose of docker is to be lightweight and agile.
+Therefore on a production level you should limit compute processes to one per container.
+It will lead to chaos, looking for logs, troubleshooting along the pipeline etc.

 ## mylesp/dockerlamp:latest
 contents: